Rhode Island - Considerations for Marijuana in the Workplace

 Although this statement in the statute does not identify employers per se, it states that no qualifying patient should be subject to (Rhode Island Gen. Laws 21-28.6.4) “…disciplinary action by a business or occupational or professional licensing board or bureau for the medical use of marijuana provided, that the qualifying patient cardholder possesses an amount of marijuana that does not exceed twelve (12) mature marijuana plants that are accompanied by valid medical marijuana tags, two and one-half (2.5) ounces of usable marijuana, or its equivalent amount, and an amount of wet marijuana to be set by regulations promulgated by the departments of health and business regulation.”

-There are very strict requirements about the consequences following a positive test in their mandatory drug testing law.
+There are very specific requirements about the consequences following a positive test in Rhode Island’s mandatory drug testing law.

 See Discipline above.